unovafr/brevo-openapi/docs/EmailCampaignsApi.md

 opts = {
   type: 'classic', # String | Filter on the type of the campaigns
   status: 'suspended', # String | Filter on the status of the campaign
-  statistics: 'globalStats', # String | Filter on type of the statistics required.
+  statistics: 'globalStats', # String | Filter on the type of statistics required.
 Example **globalStats** value will only fetch globalStats info of the campaign in returned response.
-  start_date: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Mandatory if endDate is used.
-Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
-Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
+  start_date: 'start_date_example', # String | **Mandatory if endDate is used**.
+Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns. **Prefer to pass your timezone in date-time format for accurate result** ( only available if either 'status' not passed and if passed is set to 'sent' )
-  end_date: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Mandatory if startDate is used.
-Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
-Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
+  end_date: 'end_date_example', # String | **Mandatory if startDate is used**.
+Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns. **Prefer to pass your timezone in date-time format for accurate result** ( only available if either 'status' not passed and if passed is set to 'sent' )
   limit: 789, # Integer | Number of documents per page
   offset: 789, # Integer | Index of the first document in the page
+  sort: 'asc', # String | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed
   exclude_html_content: true # Boolean | Use this flag to exclude htmlContent from the response body.
 If set to **true**, htmlContent field will be returned as empty string in the response body
 }